onilabs/stratifiedjs/vim/README.md

 # Vim syntax support for [stratified javascript][sjs]

-Based on the builtin Javascript
+Based on the builtin Javascript syntax support, with syntax highlighting for all additional SJS syntax.

 To use with [pathogen][], copy the `stratifiedjs` folder into `~/.vim/bundle`.
 If you don't use [pathogen][] (or something